 Step one is to create a table for storing the comments.
-It can be an Excel spreadsheet, an SQL database or something else, as long as it’s located in the cloud where people can connect to it.
+It can be an Excel spreadsheet, an SQL database, or something else, as long as it’s located in the cloud where people can connect to it.
 Power BI is very flexible.
 For example, if you decide to use Excel, you can upload it to OneDrive or SharePoint.

-In step two, you include this table into your Power BI model and create relationships.
+In step two, you include this table in your Power BI model and create relationships.
 You can either load this into your Power BI project or use DirectQuery.
 The latter has the advantage of automatic refreshing.
 When someone enters a comment, the whole project is automatically refreshed so that the new comment is reflected across all the pages of the report.

 The last step is to build the Power App.
-In this tutorial we will build the actual app with the screens and enable users to enter data into your application.
+In this tutorial, we will build the actual app with the screens and enable users to enter data into your application.

 Creating a table for your writeback comments

-For your comments you need to create a table with at least two columns.
+For your comments, you need to create a table with at least two columns.
 The first column is of course the column that stores the text of your comments.
 However, you probably want to relate those columns to time values, which enables you to do things like switch between time periods with a slicer.
 For example, when you switch between months, comments change as well.
 This data goes into the second column.

 You can also add other relationships to make sure your comments refer to specific KPIs or specific business units or something else.
 If you need that, you simply add additional columns and use them to create relationships in your data model.